omonimus1/DE_store_management/README.md

 * A manager will be able to view a sale preview related to the last 24 hours, week, months, trimester, year and total (in according to the full history present in the database).

 #### Product management:
-* View list of products
+* View list of products.
+* Edit product price and minimum stock needed before to have an alert.
 * Receive an alert (email), once the product stock items would go under the minimum items.
 * View Information related to the Products, like ID, name, price, description, category, stock, minimum stock, status.

 #### Financial Verification:
-* Emulate the integration of a third-part service that will
+* Emulate the integration of a third-part service that will allowa the maanger to verify if a client is eligible for montly payment.

 #### Offer:
 * A manager is able to create a new offer and view the total list of offer available